 All my memories of the night I lost my son came flooding back the moment I got out of my truck and looked over and saw Jessie’s former house.
 I wasn’t sure I could go through with the visit.

 I then looked down at my wrist.
 After Jessie’s passing, I had gotten a similar tattoo to Jessie’s, that read, “For You, I Will.”
 The tattoo also includes a semicolon, rather than a comma.
 This is a symbol that for many people affected by suicide, indicates the sentence is not yet over.
 It is a sign to keep going.

 I wiped the tears from my eyes, looked down at my wrist, and said out loud, “For you I will, son.
 I will go in and be your voice.”

-One of the reasons I know the Survivor Outreach Program saves lives is that I see the young mother I visited that day from time to time in the grocery store.
+One of the reasons I know the Healing Conversations program saves lives is that I see the young mother I visited that day from time to time in the grocery store.
 She tells me that if it hadn’t been for my coming and talking to her, she doesn’t think she would still be here.

 My hope for the future is to visit every sheriff’s department throughout Louisiana, meeting and connecting with the local police, and sharing our resources so they may share with the newly bereaved.

 Through AFSP, I have gained a family: a group of people who support each other in our lowest times, and share special memories with.
 I am committed to helping my community and other communities in Louisiana.
 It is so important to me that everyone knows we are there to support them.